How to Understand Your Current Company Culture

 - How is the space allocated?
 Where are the offices located?

-- How much space is given to whom?
+- How much space is given and to whom?
 Where are people located?

 - What is posted on bulletin boards or displayed on walls?